 Requirements & Application Process

-If qualified, you will become part of a unique group of men and women volunteer officers that provide a variety of public service functions to enhance and supplement the capabilities of the Harrison County Sheriff’s Office full-time members.
+If qualified, you will become part of a unique group of men and women volunteer officers that provide a variety of public service functions to enhance and supplement the capabilities of the Harrison County Sheriff’s Department full-time members.

 Each Reserve Unit Member undergoes the same stringent screening process as regular officers to ensure that only the most qualified personnel are entrusted with the public’s safety.

 Applicants for the position of Reserve Deputy Sheriff must meet the following requirements:

 - At the time of appointment, be at least 21 years of age.

 - Be a high school graduate or equivalent.